Monday, July 29, 2019

 ST: Jimmy Floyd Hasselbaink (Netherlands)

 Jimmy Floyd Hasselbaink was late bloomer where he played with smaller clubs until he moved to Portugal in 1995.
 His best stint was probably in England with Leeds United and Chelsea.
-He was the Premier League Golden Boot winner in both 1998-1999.
+He was the Premier League Golden Boot winner in 1998-1999.
 2000-2001.
 He only played 23 times because of Netherlands loaded with forwards during the peak of his career.

 ST: Didier Drogba (Ivory Coast)